-Luc Delannoy was born in Brussels, Belgium; he is a Buddhist philosopher and writer influenced in part by the Yogacara and Madhyamaka philosophical schools, Ernst von Glaserfeld, Herbert F.J.
+Luc Delannoy was born in Brussels, Belgium; his work is influenced in part by the Yogacara and Madhyamaka philosophical schools, Ernst von Glaserfeld, Herbert F.J.
 Müller, Edmond Wright, and by the quantum theories of Hugh Everett III and Michael B. Mensky.
 He was also influenced by Hans Georg Gadamer, Paul Ricoeur and Francisco Varela with whom he studied.

 For the last 10 years he has been researching the possible relations between quantum mechanics, the arts and mental health.

 He is also writing extensively on popular music and won world acclaim for his books on jazz.
 In 1994 he won the Deems Taylor Award for excellence in authorship on musical subject, and in 2000 the Berger - Berger - Carter Fellowship for his research on music.